tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 [The Collected Works of Piet Mondrian,](https://www.amazon.co.uk/New-Art-Life-Collected-Twentieth-Century/dp/0306805081) published in 1987, bears the same title.

-In this work Mondrian reveals how he believed that art and life follow similar paths:
+In this book Mondrian reveals how he believed that art and life follow similar paths:

 > In life every sincere effort leads to human evolution, and it is the same in art.
 Rightly seen, there
 > remains **a single path of evolution** that, regardless of time, **is identical for life and for art....**